ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on 25 July 2025.
+   This Internet-Draft will expire on 22 August 2025.

 Copyright Notice

    Copyright (c) 2025 IETF Trust and the persons identified as the document authors.
 All rights reserved.

+Hardaker & Kumari        Expires 22 August 2025                 [Page 1]

+Internet-Draft        MUST NOT DNSSEC with ECC-GOST        February 2025

    This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/